Understanding your Residential Distribution Overview

 Report Overview

-For new Publishers, the initial overview will suggest routes to help target ideal demographics.
+For new Publishers, the overview shows exactly what areas will be receiving your magazine.
+Use this for sales and to answer any questions when looking up addresses.
 For established Publishers, the highlighted routes represent current routes that continue to meet or exceed City Lifestyle target demographics.
 Unhighlighted routes are new suggestions from the Distribution team and route listed below the legend table are recommended for removal, typically due to routes changes by the USPS.

 Using the Overview Effectively